15 Top-Rated Beaches in Scotland

 Nestling on the southern shore of the Firth of Forth in East Lothian is the town of Gullane, best known for its golf courses but also celebrated for its magnificent sandy beach.
 Known as Gullane Bents, this glorious swathe of golden sand draws windsurfing and kitesurfing enthusiasts when the weather is windy.
-But the beach is an equally alluring destination for picnics and family days out on warm, sunny days.
+One of the best beaches in Scotland, this is an equally alluring destination for picnics and family days out on warm, sunny days.

 Backed by impressive dunes textured with sea-buckthorn and other shrubs, Gullane Beach fringes the John Muir Way, a long-distance footpath that snakes along the coast between Musselburgh and Dunglass.
 The route takes in Gullane Point, a local beauty spot that affords sweeping views across the bay and out onto the Firth of Forth.

 Gullane Bents offers limited leisure amenities, so anyone seeking leisurely diversions will need to head into Gulland, where there are plenty of things to do and places to see.
 The three golf courses in the vicinity include the famous Muirfield Golf Club.
 If you want to practice your swing, you'll have to book well in advance.